-The cookbook was written by a woman of Afro-Mexican-descent, a nanny named Micaela who was the daughter of slaves that escaped a plantation in New Orleans.
+The cookbook was written by a woman of Afro-Mexican descent, a nanny named Micaela who was the daughter of slaves that escaped a plantation in New Orleans.
 The restaurant, and its dishes that are twists on Micaela’s recipes, pay homage to her life and the struggles of immigrants.

 Best Specialty Yucatecan Kitchens in Merida

 That being said, there are those places that stand out above the crowd and are designated Comida Yucatecas.
-In other words, they pride themselves in not only serving Yucatecan recipes but in following the ancient cooking methods down to a tee and using the same ingredients and processes as the Ancient Maya before them.
+In other words, they pride themselves not only on serving Yucatecan recipes but in following the ancient cooking methods down to a tee and using the same ingredients and processes as the Ancient Maya before them.